 About two hours later, New Horizons broke the record again with images of two Kuiper Belt (see notes 2) objects.
 Released on February 8, 2018, this December 2017 false-color image of KBO 2012 HE85 below is, for now, one of the farthest from Earth ever captured by a spacecraft.
 At the time it was among the closest observations yet made of the mysterious, distant objects known as KBOs.
 New Horizons’ range to 2012 HE85 was only 32 million miles (51 million kilometers, or 0.34 AU) – closer than the planet Mars ever comes to Earth.

-During its extended mission in the Kuiper Belt, New Horizons is aiming to observe at least two-dozen Kuiper Belt objects (KBOs), dwarf planets, and “Centaurs,” former KBOs in unstable orbits that cross the orbits of the giant planets.
+During its extended mission in the Kuiper Belt, New Horizons is aiming to observe at least two dozen Kuiper Belt objects (KBOs), dwarf planets, and “Centaurs,” former KBOs in unstable orbits that cross the orbits of the giant planets.
 With its Long Range Reconnaissance Imager (LORRI) New Horizons has observed several KBOs and dwarf planets at unique phase angles, as well as Centaurs at extremely high phase angles to search for forward-scattering rings or dust.

 Previous record: Pale Blue Dot

-In 1990, Voyager 1 spacecraft, which had completed its primary mission and was leaving the Solar System, was commanded by NASA to turn its camera around and to take a photograph of Earth across a great expanse of space, at the request of Carl Sagan.
-Taken from a record distance of about 6 billion kilometers (3.7 billion miles, 40 AU) from Earth, the photo known as the Pale Blue Dot.
+In 1990, Voyager 1 spacecraft, which had completed its primary mission and was leaving the Solar System, was commanded by NASA to turn its camera around and take a photograph of Earth across a great expanse of space, at the request of Carl Sagan.
+Taken from a record distance of about 6 billion kilometers (3.7 billion miles, 40 AU) from Earth, the photo is known as the Pale Blue Dot.
 In the photograph, Earth is shown as a fraction of a pixel (0.12 pixel in size) against the vastness of space.

 The “Pale Blue Dot” is still the farthest image of Earth we’ve ever taken.